John Mellencamp: 2014–2018: Plain Spoken, Sad Clowns & Hillbillies and Other People's Stuff

-In October 2013, Mellencamp revealed that he was working on a new album, and he offered this update on the project to the Minneapolis Star-Tribune:
+In October 2013, Mellencamp revealed that he was working on a new album.

-"I've had a couple rehearsals with the band, and T Bone [Burnett] and I go in the studio in January.
-I'm not part of the music business.
-I want to write my songs, do some little shows."

-A short time later, Mellencamp told Rolling Stone:

-"I've got a notebook with 85 new songs that I've written for my next record.
-T Bone Burnett is going to come out to Indiana sometime in early January and we're gonna go into the studio for however long it takes to make a new album.
-I haven't done one in five years."

 In January 2014, Mellencamp began recording the project, which would ultimately be titled Plain Spoken and would become his 20th album of original material and 22nd studio album overall.
 The album was released on September 23, 2014.
 Although Mellencamp said that Burnett would serve as the producer of Plain Spoken, Burnett was only credited as the "executive producer" of the album.

-Outside of the Plain Spoken Tour, Mellencamp's most noteworthy live performance in 2015 came on February 6, when he paid tribute to Bob Dylan at the annual MusiCares Person of the Year event by performing a piano-and-vocal rendition of "Highway 61 Revisited" (the piano was played by Troye Kinnett from Mellencamp's band).
+Outside of the Plain Spoken Tour, Mellencamp's most noteworthy live performance in 2015 came on February 6, when he paid tribute to Bob Dylan at the annual MusiCares Person of the Year event by performing a piano-and-vocal rendition of "Highway 61 Revisited" (Troye Kinnett from Mellencamp's band played the piano).

-USA Today wrote:"The musical high point in a night of many highlights was probably John Mellencamp's interpretation of 'Highway 61 Revisited;' with a vocal tone and timbre that channeled Tom Waits', he made this usually scorching rocker into a blues dirge.
+USA Today wrote:"The musical high point in a night of many highlights was probably John Mellencamp's interpretation of 'Highway 61 Revisited;' with a vocal tone and timbre that channeled Tom Waits,' he made this usually scorching rocker into a blues dirge.
 Never has Mellencamp sounded so artful."

 After a star-studded lineup paid tribute to Dylan with cover versions of some of his greatest songs, Dylan closed the evening with a 30-minute speech that included a reference to Mellencamp's 2008 song "Longest Days".

 Dylan said: "And like my friend John Mellencamp would sing–because John sang some truth today–'one day you get sick and you don't get better.'
 That's from a song of his called 'Life is Short Even on Its Longest Days.'
 It's one of the better songs of the last few years, actually.
 I ain't lying."
 Mellencamp said Dylan's endorsement was worth more than 10 Grammys.